How to setup Caravan Stabiliser Legs

 - 610mm – 840mm long

-Caravaners using Alko or Manutec scissor lift type stabiliser have no option other than wind down their legs in a longitude fashion until the foot touches the ground or the wooden pad.
+Caravaners using Alko or Manutec scissor lift type stabilisers have no option other than wind down their legs in a longitude fashion until the foot touches the ground or the wooden pad.

-The corner steady setup in the image below has not feet; however, feet are available to be bolted to the end of the steady.
+The corner steady setup in the image below has no feet; however, feet can be bolted to the end of the steady.
 Feet help ground the steady on chocks.

 Alko also sells a replacement European scissor lift.

 Although the rig in the above image is stabilised on flat ground, the Alko drop leg load is distributed across the entire area of the chocking blocks.

-Legs are folder back on the longitude and dropped vertically onto the block.
+Legs are folded back on the longitude and dropped vertically onto the block.

-This caravan stabilisation method is the most popular; however, the question remains whether this configuration is the best method to deploy.
+This caravan stabilisation method is the most popular; however, the question remains whether this configuration is the best deployment method.

 Latitude movement or sway could be handled better if the legs were installed so they could be lowered approximately 30 degrees past the side of the caravan.

-This form of deployment would provide a larger base than the wheelbase of the camper or caravan.
+This form of deployment would provide a more extensive base than the wheelbase of the camper or caravan.

-The greater the base, the more stability applied to the camper.
+The greater the base, the more stability is applied to the camper.

 Surprisingly, larger caravans require better methods of stabilisation than smaller campers.
-This is because multiple people can be one end of the caravan and no one at the other end.
+This is because multiple people can be on one end of the caravan and no one at the other.

 Drop Leg Deployment

 The camper in the photo above has an innovative method of deploying his Manutec drop legs.

 These legs satisfy downward pressure when weight is added to the camper’s rear, possibly during sleeping.
 However, it fails to prevent latitude sway.

-Changing the angle of the legs would give the owner the perfect near result.
+Changing the angle of the legs would give the owner a near-perfect result.

 If the legs were installed closer to the outside of the camper, they could have been deployed outside the camper’s footprint.
-As a result, the greatest amount of stabilisation would have been provided.
+As a result, the most significant amount of stabilisation would have been provided.